isomerpages/pmo-stratgroup/media-centre/parliamentary-replies/_posts/2026-08-06-post-Parliamentary Reply by Minister Indranee Rajah on Structuring Singapore for Flourishing Families.md

 our urgency to act.
 Last year, there were about 24,700 registered marriages, a 6.2% drop from 2024.
 Singapore recorded about 26,100 citizen births in 2025, a 10.8% decrease from 29,200 in 2024.&nbsp;</p>
-<p>&nbsp;Hence, the Workgroup’s focus is to see how we can better support
+<p>Hence, the Workgroup’s focus is to see how we can better support Singaporeans
-Singaporeans across the whole Marriage and Parenthood journey.
+across the whole Marriage and Parenthood journey.
 To that end, we are developing a long-term roadmap to strengthen support for marriage and parenthood, mobilise whole-of-society action, and support a broader societal reset.</p>
-<p>&nbsp;Ms Chen has insightfully identified some of the key issues that
+<p>Ms Chen has insightfully identified some of the key issues that influence
-influence M&amp;P decisions which are – time, care, work, and housing.
+M&amp;P decisions which are – time, care, work, and housing.
 Let me share how we are approaching these.</p>
 <p><strong><u>Work-Life</u></strong>
 <br>First, work-life.
 Ms Chen called for more leave days to address the scarcity
 of time and the challenges faced by parents in managing work and caregiving